foxleigh81/foxleigh81/README.md

 ## ✨ Who am I?

 That's a fair question.
 I'm Alex Foxleigh and it's very nice to meet you.
-I'm the Technical Lead for Frontend and Mobile at [SilverRail Techologies](https://silverrailtech.com/).
+I'm the Technical Lead Engineer for Frontend and Mobile at [SilverRail Techologies](https://silverrailtech.com/).
 I was also the founding developer of the [Royal Navy Design System](https://storybook.design-system.navy.digital.mod.uk/?path=/docs/getting-started--docs).

 I've also worked with various government/military agencies including (but not limited to):